Jprost/ADA-Proj-18/README.md

 # Data analysis procedure:

-Out work is gathered in the `Final.ipynb` files that is composed of the following notebooks.
+Out work is gathered in the `Final.ipynb` files that is composed of the following notebooks (each notebook can be found it the `Notebooks` folder).

 `PreProcess_Word2vec_TopWords.ipynb`
 In this notebook we focused on the treatment of the tweet’s content.